“You can’t take it with you. There are no pockets in a shroud.”– Elsie de Wolfe

 Whether your assets become gifts or inheritance, your heirs usually face no tax liability on them: Any gift taxes or estate taxes due are typically your or your estate’s liabilities.
 However, if you gift appreciated assets during your lifetime, those assets’ original cost basis transfers with the gifts.
 So when an heir sells a gifted asset, that person may be subject to a capital gains tax.

 Under current tax law, this is not the case with inherited assets.
-Appreciated assets that are bequeathed receive a “step up” in basis, which resets the cost basis to their value on the date of your death, effectively eliminating the capital gains tax liability.
+Appreciated assets that are bequeathed receive a “step-up” in basis, which resets the cost basis to their value on the date of your death, effectively eliminating the capital gains tax liability.
 This significant advantage of bequeathing over gifting, though not the only consideration when deciding between the two, should always be part of your decision process.

 We have all seen examples in which the children of wealthy individuals are unmotivated to succeed on their own due to the wealth they have already been gifted or the future wealth that is on the way.
 If properly incentivizing your children is a concern, there is a clear disadvantage to gifting your wealth to them outright.

 If you choose instead to have your children inherit your wealth at the time of your passing, it is easier to properly incentivize them by concealing the full extent of your wealth from them during your lifetime and even limiting their access to it after you are gone.
 Inherited assets can be held in an irrevocable trust that distributes a portion of the assets to your heirs on a regular basis, restricts their access until they reach a certain age, restricts the nature of the goods and services they can purchase with the assets, or reflects any combination of restrictions you wish.
-In contrast, assets that you gift outright become the sole property of your heirs upon receipt and can be spent at any time for any purpose and can be subject to creditor claims.
+In contrast, assets that you gift outright become the sole property of your heirs upon receipt, they can be spent at any time for any purpose, and they can be subject to creditor claims.

 You can’t take it with you